 - The drain fly is a small grayish fly that looks like a tiny moth.
-They are found most often in drains of a sink, tub or shower.
+They are found most often in the drains of a sink, tub, or shower.
 They feed off bacteria inside the plumbing drains.

-- The phorid fly also known as the humpback fly looks very similar to that of a fruit fly but they lack the red eyes and have a humped back, thus their name.
-They are associated with plumbing drains and they feed on organic matter.
+- The phorid fly also known as the humpback fly looks very similar to that of a fruit fly but they lack the red eyes and have a humped back; thus their name.
+They are associated with plumbing drains and feed on organic matter.

-- The fruit fly or vinegar fly are very tiny and easy to identify with their red eyes.
+- The fruit fly or vinegar fly is very tiny and easy to identify with its red eyes.
 They feed on yeast and fermenting fruit.
-They are commonly found around mostly empty beer and wines bottle or spoiled fruit.
+They are commonly found around mostly empty beer and wine bottles or spoiled fruit.

 Flies can transmit disease and are a nuisance because of their mere presence inside the home.
 Their presence can be a clue to sanitary issues inside or around the house or an indication that some animal has died.